jpaik/gpaforme/README.md

 - ~~Add semesters into calculations.~~
 - ~~Ability to rename semesters~~
 - ~~Show credit count next to semesters.~~
-- Allow users to input custom GPA scale.
-- Add Login and Sign up to keep track of GPA progress.
+- ~~Add Login and Sign up to keep track of GPA progress~~.
-- Connect to Database
+- ~~Connect to Database (faunadb)~~
-- Add a dashboard to see progress after the previous are implemented.
 - ~~Add images and favicon.~~
 - ~~Buy a custom domain and add a simple logo.~~
+- Allow users to input a custom GPA scale.
+- Add option to keep track of multiple schools.